 It’s better to use a torch that has a red light as this allows you to be able to see where you’re going but without disturbing the glow worms.
 It’s also thought that sudden loud sounds will make them glow brighter before they switch off, although I haven’t seen this myself.

 Why?
 It’s not clear.
-It could be down to having fewer predators in New Zealand, it could be because Australia is a lot dryer when they need a damp habitat bus also there are many more colonies living in inaccessible caves throughout New Zealand, which helps preserve them too.
+It could be down to having fewer predators in New Zealand, it could be because Australia is a lot dryer when they need a damp habitat bus also there are many more colonies living in inaccessible glow worm caves caves throughout New Zealand, which helps preserve them too.

 Image by Mount Tamborine glow worm caves (not one of the places to see glow worms in New Zealand)